mcoughlin/personal-website/content/home/about.md

 +++

 # Biography
-Michael Coughlin is a David and Ellen Lee Prize Postdoctural Fellow at Caltech.
+Michael Coughlin is a David and Ellen Lee Prize Postdoctoral Fellow at Caltech.